jess-maldonado/your-visual-library/README.md

 yarn dev
 ```

-Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.
+Open [http://localhost:3000](http://localhost:3000) with your browser.

+## Getting your Goodreads data

+Log in to Goodreads, and go to [My Books > Import/Export](https://www.goodreads.com/review/import).
+Click `Export Library`.
+The file that downloads can be used in this app!